dilshan-49/PillPal/README.md

  This Repo contains the codes related to our Automated Medicine Dispenser Project.

- configuration.py - save user credentials and wifi credentials to esp over http requests. myfirebase.py - functions to save and retrieve data from cloud firestore main_func.py - other functions used
+ configuration.py - save user credentials and wifi credentials to esp over http requests. myfirebase.py - functions to save and retrieve data from cloud firestore. main_func.py - other functions used.

 firebase_auth - https://github.com/WoolDoughnut310/micropython-firebase-auth